-- managing their respective portfolios, within the guidelines agreed with the Trustee and set out in their respective investment manager agreements and/or other relevant governing documentation; - taking account of financially material considerations (including climate change and other ESG considerations) as appropriate when managing the portfolios of assets; - exercising rights (including voting rights) attaching to investments and undertaking engagement activities in respect of investments; - providing the Trustee with regular information concerning the management and performance of their respective portfolios; and - having regard to the provisions of Section 36 of the Act insofar as it is necessary to do so.
+- managing their respective portfolios, within the guidelines agreed with the Trustee and set out in their respective investment manager agreements and/or other relevant governing documentation; - taking account of financially material considerations (including climate change and other ESG considerations) as appropriate when managing the portfolios of assets; - exercising rights (including voting rights) attaching to investments and undertaking engagement activities in respect of investments; - providing the Trustee (and investment platform provider in respect of the DC section) with regular information concerning the management and performance of their respective portfolios; and - having regard to the provisions of Section 36 of the Act insofar as it is necessary to do so.

-5. Custodian
+3551104 5.
+Custodian

-In broad terms, the custodian will be responsible for:
+Page 21 of 22 In broad terms, the custodian will be responsible for:

-- the safekeeping and reconciliation of the portion of the Scheme's assets that they have been appointed to take custody of; and - settling transactions and administering income and tax receipts and payments.
+- the safekeeping and reconciliation of the portion of the Scheme's assets that they have been appointed to take custody of; and - settling transactions and administering income and tax receipts and payments. - 6.
+Platform provider